obiralradek/fibo-grid-game/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## Example

+You can find the deployed application [here](https://obiralradek.github.io/fibo-grid-game/)

 ## About

 Simple assignment project, onClick increases values of all horizontal and vertical elements.
 Highlights changes.